Skip to main content

 • Any teeth whitening products you use

-You can also pack two of everything, just in case you leave one behind on accident.
+You can also pack two of everything, just in case you leave one behind accidentally.

 These products are generally available in other countries.
 Still, if you have a favorite brand, special formulas, an electric toothbrush, or a teeth whitening regimen, you might not be able to find them.